 Traditionally consumed throughout winter to keep scurvy away, this delicious piney-tasting tea will give you a good dose of vitamin C.

-Most pine and conifer needles can be used as an expectorant for coughs, to relieve chest congestion, and respiratory ailments.
-For extra throat soothing, add some raw honey into this tea when needed.
+Most pine and conifer needles can be used as an expectorant for coughs, to relieve chest congestion and respiratory ailments.
+For extra throat soothing, add some raw honey to your pine needle tea.

 Try my pine needle cough syrup which takes pine needle tea to the next level!

-Conifer and pine needles also have pain-relieving and antibacterial properties, which adds to the magical essence of this tea.
+Conifer and pine needles also have pain-relieving and antibacterial properties, which add to the magical essence of this tea.

 The aromas and flavor of this delicious tea will comfort and warm you, heal your body, and relax your mind!